-- Sesame seeds are great for breastfeeding moms as they are a great source of iron which is an essential nutrient required by growing babies both in utero and out.
+- Sesame seeds are great for breastfeeding moms as they are a great source of iron, an essential nutrient required by growing babies both in utero and out.

-Sesame seeds are a fantastic budget-friendly seed that is super nutritious and provides many health benefits.
-So grab your blender with sesame seeds, water, and a nut milk bag to make the best homemade sesame seed milk that is healthy, vegan, and creamy!
+Sesame seeds are fantastic budget-friendly seeds that are super nutritious and provide many health benefits.
+So grab your high-speed blender with sesame seeds, water, and a nut milk bag to make the best homemade sesame milk that is healthy, vegan, and creamy!